Cars wage war on buildings in the capital

 During the war in Vietnam, an American field officer, after troops had reduced a suspected Vietcong stronghold to a dirty smudge on the ground, explained that they had had to "destroy the village in order to save it."
 In Springfield, SCADA and others argue that in order to preserve the city's center you have to bring people downtown to work and to shop.
 But people won't come downtown unless they can drive and in order for people to be able to drive they must have some place to put their cars.
-And, since land downtown is in short supply and since people apparently will not walk more than a block or two from their car to a store or office, it is necessary to tear down buildings to make room for the cars that there is no places left in which to work or shop.
+And, since land downtown is in short supply and since people apparently will not walk more than a block or two from their car to a store or office, it is necessary to tear down so many buildings to make room for the cars that there is no places left in which to work or shop.

 It is necessary, in other words, to destroy downtown in order to save it. ●

 Essential for anyone interested in Illinois history and literature.
 Hallwas deservedly won the 2018 Lifetime Achievement Award from the Illinois State Historical Society.